 All of our school-going children are attending daily online classes organised by their respective schools.
 Some of our children are also having regular online therapy sessions.
 We monitor everyone’s health by recording their temperatures and oxygen levels three times a day.

 Ration- Support for families impacted by lockdown during COVID19S

 Bal Asha Trust started preparing itself early in March 2020 as the impact of COVID19 started increasing in India.
 We kept ourselves updated with responses of communities in different parts of the world where COVID already had a devastating impact.
 We knew that social distancing and masks were the key to ensure the safety of our children and staff.

-The health of children in low income families will be affected due to different impacts of COVID.
+The health of children in low income families has been affected due to the impacts of COVID.
 These children are malnourished and they will be in danger if they miss out on basic diet.
-We are providing more than 100 children in Kolhapur and Mumbai with their first meal pack of the day.
-We are preparing ourselves to ensure that these children continue in the program till they are healthy and identify new children with Malnutrition to benefit from the programme.
+We are providing more than 125 children in Kolhapur and Mumbai with POSHAN boxes which contain foods and snacks that provide them with nutrients that their diet has been lacking.
+We shall continue with the programme till the children reach optimum health standards.

 COVID impact on Education of children (Educational Sponsorship)

 Financial implications of COVID might hamper the future of Education of children.
 Food and shelter are usually the priority in families which are from a low income group.
 The children, if not provided finances for their school fees and educational expenses might miss out on their Education in their prime years.

 We support more than 40 children before the lockdown on a yearly basis for education.
 We have increased the support now to more than 70 children.
 So that the education of these children is not halted by COVID19.

 Please donate to us to support our COVID19 initiatives.